okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oauth-for-okta-apis/index.md

 ---
-title: OAuth for Okta APIs
+title: OAuth 2 for Okta APIs
-excerpt: Learn how to interat with Okta APIs using scoped OAuth 2.0 access tokens.
+excerpt: Learn how to interact with Okta APIs using scoped OAuth 2.0 access tokens.
 layout: Guides
 sections:
  - overview